This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Channel”.

 d) Amplitude-domain plot

-Explanation: Relationship between amplitude and frequency is represented by frequency-domain plot.
-While a time-domain graph shows how a signal changes over time.
+Explanation: Relationship between amplitude and frequency is represented by a frequency-domain plot.
+Also, it represents the relation between phase and frequency.
+While a time-domain plot shows how a signal varies over time.

 10. A function f(x) is even, when?